software-students-spring2025/3-python-package-push-then-pull/README.md

 displaySFPopup(self, code_to_execute)
 ```

-This method displays a success or error message depending on the status on your code.
+This method displays a success or error message depending on the status of your code.
 If the code runs successfully, a nice comment will be displayed.
-If the code runs unsuccessfully, a derogatory comment will be displayed.
+If the code runs unsuccessfully (throws an exception), a derogatory comment will be displayed.

+**Parameters**:

+- **code_to_execute**: A lambda function

+**Return**: None

 ---